Witko/nvidia-xrun/README.md

   4) enjoy

-  Currently sudo is required as the Xorg server must be run as root fo ModulePath to be taken into account.
-  Also bbswitch is used to prepare the card and then perform a cleanup.
+  Currently sudo is required as the script needs to wake up GPU, modprobe the nvidia driver and then perform cleanup afterwards.
+For this we use bbswitch.